BerringDC/BDC_qc/README.md

 #### Stuck value/ flat line test

 It is possible that, when sensors fail, continuously repeated observations of the same value are produced.
 In this test, the present observation is compared to several previous observations.
 The present observation is flagged if the present observation is the same as all previous observations, calculating in a tolerance value.
+Action: Values that fail the test should be flagged as bad data (4).

 | **Flags** | **Description** |
 | :---: | :---: |